kamol05/JavaFx_Hibernate_SQLDB/README.md

 # JavaFx_Hibernate_SQLDB
 Hi..!

-This is my first pet project created after the JAVARUSH online course
+This is my first pet project created after the https://javarush.ru/ online course

 Project is ready for compiling and use as executable .JAR